The Signs of the Zodiac

 Importance of Equinoxes and Solstices

 In the discussion of planetary advancement, we looked at the early importance of planetary alignments at a location among ancient cultures.
 Those alignments were with the local horizon (Ascendant/Descendant) or meridian (MC/IC).
-The most important of such alignments were typically those on the days of the equinoxes and solstices.
-Equinoxes and solstices are important points in the Sun-Earth cycle that cause seasonal transitions in the year.
+The most important of such alignments were typically those on the days of the solstices and (approximate) equinoxes.
+Equinoxes and solstices are important points in the Sun-Earth cycle and also mark seasonal transitions in the year.

 Equinox means Equal Daylight and Dark

 The equinoxes are the times when the day and the night are of equal length.
-The solstices are the times of the longest day or the shortest day (longest night).
-The change in daylight is due to the extent to which the northern hemisphere of the Earth is inclined toward or away from the Sun.
+Day being sunrise to sunset and night being sunset to sunrise.
+At least this is ideally the case.
+In actuality, due to refraction and landscape variation, the day and night are usually of slightly different length on the equinoxes.
+Less controversially, the solstices are the times of the longest day or the shortest day (longest night), as well as the points of sunrise and sunset on the local horizon appeared to stop and change directions.
+Therefore, the solstice dates could be precisely found by people even many tens of thousands of years ago.
+The change in the length of day and of daylight is due to the extent to which the northern hemisphere of the Earth is inclined toward or away from the Sun.

-The point where the Sun appears to travel farthest north is the summer solstice.
-At that point the northern half of the Earth is tilted toward the Sun as much as it can be.
+The point where the Sun travels farthest north (geocentrically) is the summer solstice.
+From a modern Sun-centered perspective, it is at that point when the northern half of the Earth is furthest tilted toward the Sun.
 The point where the Sun travels farthest south is the winter solstice.
 At that point the northern half of the Earth is tilted furthest away from the Sun.

 When the Sun crosses the equator toward the north it is spring equinox.
-At that point the north begins to tilt toward the Sun.
+From a Sun-centered perspective, it is after that point that the northern hemisphere will begin to tilt toward the Sun.
 The Sun crossing the equator toward the south is autumnal equinox.
-At that point the north begins to tilt away from the Sun.
+It is after that point that the north begins to tilt away from the Sun.

 Two signs are called equinoctial, the one which is first from the spring equinox, Aries, and the one which begins with the autumnal equinox, Libra; and they too again are named from what happens there, because when the sun is at the beginning of these signs he makes the nights exactly equal to the days.
 (Ptolemy, Tetrabiblos, Robbins trans., 1940, I.11, cam. p.
 67)